DanielIliev/AngularForum/README.md

         - View all posts on the board
         - View post details and their related comments
         - Login to profile
-        - Register a new profile
+        - Register a new unique profile

     User
         - Access to the homepage